giuliamasoero/giuliamasoero.github.io/content/media/index.md

 __The publication:__

-Masoero G, Laaksonen T, Morosinotto C, Korpimäki E (2020). <a href="https://onlinelibrary.wiley.com/doi/10.1111/gcb.15250">Climate change and perishable food hoards of an avian predator: Is the freezer still working?</a> Global Change Biology.
+Masoero G, Laaksonen T, Morosinotto C, Korpimäki E (2020). <a href="https://onlinelibrary.wiley.com/doi/10.1111/gcb.15250" target="_blank" rel="noopener noreferrer">Climate change and perishable food hoards of an avian predator: Is the freezer still working?</a> Global Change Biology.

 - __Video made by the journal__